Inside the Oscar Mayer Weinermobile

-GREENSBORO, N.C. — There are only 6 of these wonderful cars in existence and they travel the country every year spreading joy, along with a lot of ketchup and mustard.
+GREENSBORO, N.C. — There are only six of these wonderful cars in existence and they travel the country every year spreading joy, along with a lot of ketchup and mustard.

 The Oscar Mayer Weinermobile is in Greensboro this weekend and they made a quick stop by WFMYNews2.